 Can I migrate from RunLayer to MintMCP?

 Yes.
 MintMCP maintains compatibility with standard MCP workflows and supports structured migration through configuration and incremental cutover approaches.
 Many teams start by deploying MintMCP alongside existing RunLayer setups, moving a subset of MCP servers first to validate authentication, logging, and runtime behavior under real workloads.
-From there, migration can proceed in phases—prioritizing the highest-value or most compliance-sensitive servers—so risk is reduced and big-bang changes to agent workflows are avoided.
+From there, migration can proceed in phases, prioritizing the highest-value or most compliance-sensitive servers, so risk is reduced and big-bang changes to agent workflows are avoided.

 How does MintMCP's pricing compare to RunLayer?

-What is Virtual MCP architecture?
+What are Virtual MCP Bundles?

 How long does deployment take?